{/*

 • The Creation of a Brand Book Could Take Time

-A brand book is not going to come with the SEO proposal from a third-party team.
+A brand book will not be included with the SEO proposal from a third-party team.
 You, with the help of your team of creatives, would have to dedicate time to create one.
-This could take a chunk of your time and it could be a tedious task.
+This could take a chunk of your time, and it could be a tedious task.
 Of course, it’s going to be worth all the effort when you complete your brand book.

 Conclusion

-Similar to how marketing automation tools can be really helpful with tasks like monitoring the progress of your marketing efforts, a brand book is also really useful as it makes the task of building a brand that’s distinguishable so much easier.
+Similar to how marketing automation tools can assist with tasks like monitoring the progress of your marketing efforts, a brand book is also helpful, as it makes the task of building a brand that’s distinguishable much easier.

-The idea of condensing your brand’s identity and putting all the elements that make your brand what it is in a brand book can be overwhelming but it can be done.
-Remind yourself of its benefits and how it’s going to make design and marketing tasks in the future easier for you and your team and you surely won’t mind exerting some effort in making one.
+The idea of condensing your brand’s identity and putting all the elements that make your brand what it is in a brand book can be overwhelming, but it can be done.
+Remind yourself of its benefits and how it will make design and marketing tasks easier for you and your team in the future, and you surely won’t mind exerting some effort in creating one.

 Manuel is the senior author and one of the editors of the Design Doxa team.
 His writing proficiency covers the topics about social media, digital marketing, technology and mobile applications.
 When he is not writing you can see him in his garden with his plants to refresh with nature.